 However, other ways exist to reduce the waste produced from expired products.
 We can reduce it by:

 There is confusion regarding food label dates because of the need for uniform language and public awareness.
-There are multiple expiry date terms used in various parts of the world.
+Multiple expiry date terms are used in various parts of the world.
 Creating standard terms for quality, purchase, or safety dates will make it easy for people of all ages to learn and understand what they mean.

-The lack of knowledge contributes to the high food wastage in the environment.
-Educating the public about the date labels will help reduce the quantity of food we waste.
+Lack of knowledge contributes to the high food waste in the environment.
+Educating the public about date labels will help reduce the quantity of food we waste.
 When people are aware, they throw away less food and watch their shopping habits.

 Commercial campaigns and targeted outreach programs aid the spread of public awareness.
 The campaigns should offer information and encourage people to be more eco-friendly with food purchases.